AndyChuang1/react-app/README.md

 	* `TodoListRedux`: Learn the concept of Redux and understand difference wheather useing Redux or not.
 	* `counter`: Practice State and pure function.
 	* `counterRedux`: Learn the concept of Redux and understand difference between counter.
+	* `ReduxFlow`: Improve the impression of Redux, Let every component get the state and dispatch from the store.
 * `store`: rootReducer is combination of Reducer.
 ## Available Scripts